section-engineering-education/engineering-education/articles/laravel-8-new-features/index.md

 **Whats Jetstream?**

 This is a new package used for scaffolding in Laravel 8 apps.
-In earlier versions, the default Vue scaffolding was used.
+In earlier versions, the default scaffolding package was Vue.
 That's now a thing of the past.

-Jetstream comes with two stacks, Livewire and Inertia scaffoldings.
+Jetstream comes with two stacks, `Livewire` and `Inertia` scaffoldings.
 Once again, you can apply any of these options.
 Use Livewire with Blade template(sounds familiar?), while Inertia goes with Vue.
 You'll probably go with Blade + Livewire stack if you're not familiar with Vue.
 Good luck